hmcts/cnp-flux-config/docs/app-deployment.md

 # Application Configuration

 The section covers how to configure a new application in this repository to deploy to various environments.
 We use [kustomize](https://github.com/kubernetes-sigs/kustomize) for templating/patching manifests in this repo.

+**It is important to follow below discussed naming convention, file and folder names should match application helm release name**

 Note: Some of these scripts need you to [install yq](https://mikefarah.gitbook.io/yq/)